2017 Benefit Concert:

 As a favorite soprano of contemporary composers she has recorded songs and performed works by Robert Paterson (Summer Songs), Luna Pearl Woolfe, Missy Mazzoli, David Conte, David Garner, Martin Hennessy, Henry Mollicone, and many others.

-Niki Haris, is an acclaimed singer, dancer, songwriter, and choreographer.
+Niki Haris, is a celebrated singer, dancer, songwriter, and choreographer.
 She is the daughter of Grammy-nominated jazz pianist Gene Harris, and she certainly inherited his talent for music and performance.
 This dynamic woman has worked with a multitude of recording artist ranging from Pop, R&B, to Jazz.
 Her live performances and recording experience reads like a who’s who of the music world: Ray Charles, David Sanborn, Patrice Rushen, Michael Sembello, Leann Rimes, Michelle Branch, Santana, Kylie Minogue, Luther Vandross, All Saints, Wilton Felder of the Jazz Crusaders, Stanley Turrentine, the Righteous Bros., Julian Lennon, Anita Baker, Mick Jagger, Whitney Houston and Madonna, with whom she recorded and toured for 18 years.

 Jesse Bradman is talent and technique drenched with the pure joy of singing – he is the definition of getting it right.
 I love this guy!”